A PURE LANGUAGE

 Judged For Every Idle Word

 But God does not consider any of it acceptable.
 True Christians must understand that our words matter.
 Using God’s name in vain, curses, obscenities, or profanities are unnecessary, useless, and worthless.
 They serve no purpose except to shock others.
-Even Paul said to avoid them: “Do not let any corrupt [rotten, worthless] communication come out of your mouth, but that which is good and needful for edification that it may give grace to those who hear.”
+Even Paul said to avoid them: “Let no corrupt [rotten, worthless] word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.”
 (Ephesians 4:29).

 Having a pure language is so important to God that He will judge those that do not repent of using inappropriate language.
-In Matthew 12:36 Jesus says, “But I say to you, for every idle word that men may speak, they shall be held accountable in the day of judgment.”
+In Matthew 12:36 Jesus says, “But I say to you that for every idle word men may speak, they will give account of it in the day of judgment.”
 An idle word is anything that is useless or worthless and we will be judged for our use of taking God’s name in vain as well as using obscenities, profanities, and useless exclamations.
 If it doesn’t convey something meaningful or is a reverent use of God’s name, do not say it.

 The Second Commandment